-Sampling and Reporting Frequency was retained from previous permit.
-Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)6.C.
+Sampling and Reporting Frequency was retained from previous permit except for oil and grease which has been changed from once/month to once/quarter due to consistent compliance with effluent limitations for oil and grease.
+Sampling for E. coli is set at monthly per 10 CSR 20-7.015(9)(D)6.C.